Last Updated: January 29, 2026

 Why do payers care so much about intent?
 Because CMS and AMA rules say intent must be written, not guessed.

-What Does Weight Loss Mean in ICD-10 Coding?
+What Does Weight Loss Mean in ICD 10 Coding?

 What does weight loss mean to a payer?
 It means something changed, but the reason is unknown.
+Why does that matter?
+Because symptom codes are meant to be short-term.

+CMS and other payers expect answers to follow.
+When no answers appear, the code looks risky.
 This is why Weight Loss ICD 10 cannot stay on claims for long.

 How Do Payers Evaluate R63.4 Medical Necessity?